turbulenz/turbulenz_engine/docs/source/jslibrary_api/particlebuilder_api.rst

     var attribute = result.attribute;

 ``graphicsDevice``
-    `GraphicsDevice` object to construct texture with.
+    :ref:`GraphicsDevice <graphicsdevice>` object to construct texture with.

 ``particles``
     An array of particle animation definition objects to be compiled into the resultant texture.